YourRoots Logo

 Children(s): Deacon Jackson

-Early life: Matthew Jackson Sr arrived in Hayneville, Lowndes County, Alabama, USA in 1910, born to Jackson Bryant Jackson and Harriet Jackson.
-Over time, Matthew Jackson Sr formed a family with Emma L Peterson-Jackson, which included Deacon Matthew Jackson.
-Matthew Jackson Sr concluded life in Hayneville, Lowndes County, Alabama, USA in 1968.
+In 1910, Matthew Jackson Sr entered the world in Hayneville, Lowndes County, Alabama, USA, born to Jackson Bryant Jackson and Harriet Jackson.
+In 1935, Matthew Jackson Sr resided in Church Hill, Lowndes, Alabama.
+In 1940, Matthew Jackson Sr resided in Election Precinct 2 Church Hill, Church Hill, Lown.
+Matthew Jackson Sr married Emma L Peterson-Jackson, and had children including Deacon Matthew Jackson.
+Matthew Jackson Sr passed away in 1968 in Hayneville, Lowndes County, Alabama, USA.

 Find more search results for Matthew Jackson